Managing Computer Security Incident Response Teams

 This three-day course provides current and future managers of computer security incident response teams (CSIRTs) with a pragmatic view of the issues that they will face in operating an effective team.

 The course incorporates interactive instruction, exercises, and role playing.
 During a simulated incident, attendees will gain experience with the type of decisions they might face on a regular basis.
 The course is continually updated with new management insights.

 Before attending this course, participants are encouraged to attend the companion course, Creating a Computer Security Incident Response Team.
-This course is offered the day before the Managing CSIRTs course.

-- managers who are interested in implementing or are required to implement a CSIRT
+- managers who are interested in implementing or are required to implement a CSIRT or incident management capability

 This course will help participants to

-- recognize the importance of establishing well-defined policies and procedures for incident management processes
+- recognize the importance of establishing well-defined policies and procedures for incident management processes and the type needed

 - incident management process

-- hiring and mentoring CSIRT staff
+- hiring and mentoring incident handling staff

-- developing CSIRT policies and procedures
+- developing supporting policies and procedures

-- requirements for developing CSIRT services
+- requirements for developing services

 - handling media issues

-- building and managing the CSIRT infrastructure
+- building and managing the incident management infrastructure

 - coordinating response

-- handling major events
+- handling major or crisis events and incidents

 - working with law enforcement